-DisplayBuddy talks to your monitor using the DDC spec.
-If you've a monitor that was manufactured in the last 5 years or so, there's a very high chance it will work great with DisplayBuddy!
+DisplayBuddy talks to your monitor using the DDC/CI specification.
+If you've a monitor that was manufactured in the last 10 years or so, there's a very high chance it will work great with DisplayBuddy!
 Most users using monitors from brands like Dell, LG, BenQ, Acer and Samsung use DisplayBuddy to control their displays.

 If by chance it doesn't work, we'll refund your DisplayBuddy purchase within 7 days of your order.

-Your license is valid for use on upto 4 Macs you own with the Single license.
+Your license is valid for use on upto 1 Macs you own with the Single license.
 There are also Personal (2 Macs) and Team (5 Macs) licenses available.

-Note: The M1 Mac Mini's HDMI port does not work yet, because it doesn't forward DDC commands to the display for a currently unknown reason.
-The Thunderbolt / USB 4 ports work fine with DDC, and the HDMI port of M2 Macs also work fine.
+Note: DDC on the HDMI port in M1 Macs doesn't work yet, because it doesn't forward DDC commands to the display for a currently unknown reason.
+Displays connected to the Thunderbolt / USB 4 ports work fine with DDC, and the HDMI port of M2 Macs also work fine.

 You can click the settings icon in the bottom right of DisplayBuddy and select "Check for Updates" to automatically get the latest version.
 You can also get the latest version of DisplayBuddy here.

 Can I adust brightness automatically based on time of day?